DavidDaskal/BamazonExecutiveSQL/README.md

 ![alt tag](https://raw.githubusercontent.com/DavidDaskal/BamazonExecutiveSQL/master/deptDataBaseUpdate.png)

-Below image shows the bamazonExecutive.js file to view current status of departments
+Below image shows the bamazonExecutive.js file to view current status of departments and how a new department can be added
 ![alt tag](https://raw.githubusercontent.com/DavidDaskal/BamazonExecutiveSQL/master/bamazonExec.png)

-Below image shows how a new department can be added
+Below image shows that a new department has be added to departments table
 ![alt tag](https://raw.githubusercontent.com/DavidDaskal/BamazonExecutiveSQL/master/newDeptAdded.png)

 Thanks for Viewing!